 The extra gain of 0.02% that is provided from the adaptive intra mode selection seems consistent over all class of sequences.

-Process-wise, the proposed mode is more close related to CIIP but not TPM.
-The complexity overhead as compare with CIIP is the proposed mode requires to not blending the whole prediction samples of inter and intra, but instead, allocate each of them to respect triangle partition.

-In addition, the same TPM blending is required for this mode.
-This aspect is later commented that this may not incur extra decoding burden as CIIP mode already require similar blending operation for the whole CU.

 Additional method: It was with 3 mode for the proposed TPM+CIIP mode and is reduced to only 2, showing minor impact on encoder runtime and no impact on performance as compared with method 2.

+Recommendation: Further study method 1 in CE.

+JVET-O1029 Crosscheck of JVET-O0522 (Non-CE4: CIIP using triangular partitions) [I. Zupancic (HHI)]

-Recommendation: Further study method 1 in CE.JVET-O0537 Non-CE: Weighted intra and inter prediction mode [L. Zhao, X. Zhao, X. Li, S. Liu (Tencent)]
+JVET-O0537 Non-CE: Weighted intra and inter prediction mode [L. Zhao, X. Zhao, X. Li, S. Liu (Tencent)]

 (Discussed in Track)